connornishijima/connornishijima.github.io/_products/emotiscope.md

 ![TEMPORAL DITHERING](https://raw.githubusercontent.com/connornishijima/connornishijima.github.io/main/img/emotiscope_dithering.jpg?raw=true)

-This is a photo demonstrating the temporal dithering in action, by taking a photo while flinging my phone through the air.
+This is a photo demonstrating the temporal dithering in action.
+By taking a photo while flinging my phone through the air, I've effectively swapped the Y-axis of this photo from being a spatial one to a temporal one.
+When seen normally with your eyes, this appears as a smooth rainbow gradient at 1% brightness with no banding, but you can see here how Emotiscope is acheiving that with very limited LEDs.

 Hardware brag: You're seeing entire rendered + dithered frames drawn by the second ESP32-S3 core (and then transferred to the display) in about the same time my keyboard LEDs take to do a single PWM pulse.

 ---------------------------------------------------